Patrak

-Patrak, also known as Rajkot, is an administrative unit, known as Union Council, of Upper Dir District in the Khyber Pakhtunkhwa province of Pakistan.

-Patrak located in the middle of two river named Guwaldi River and Komrat River.
+Patrak, also known as Rajkot, is a town and Union Council of Upper Dir District in the Khyber Pakhtunkhwa province of Pakistan.
+Patrak is located in the middle of two rivers (Guwaldi and Kumrat).
+It is mainly inhabited by Gawri people.

 Upper Dir is administratively subdivided into six tehsils which contain a total of 28 Union Councils.
 Upper Dir is represented in the National Assembly and Provincial Assembly by one elected MNA and three elected MPAs respectively.